Bill Wood

 Synopsis: An aging martial arts sifu is gifted a plaque from the emperor declaring him the kung fu world champion.
 Unsure if he is deserving of the title, he embarks on a journey to defeat seven grandmasters.

 A terrific and under-appreciated film from Joseph Kuo, one of the essential masters of classic kung fu cinema.
-His name appears several times on this list.
+His name appears several times on this list, and this movie is one of his very best.

 Kung Fu from Beyond the Grave (1983)